 There is something to be learned from someone else’s breastfeeding story.
-Here you will find those breastfeeding hardships, trials and joys and triumphs to motivate those who are thinking of breastfeeding, or who are struggling to breastfeed.
+Here you will find those breastfeeding hardships, trials, joys, and triumphs to motivate those thinking of breastfeeding or struggling to breastfeed.

-Elsabe Rabe, who is 22, lives in Limpopo, South Africa and shares her story…
+Elsabe Rabe, 22, lives in Limpopo, South Africa, and shares her story…

-Since the day I found out I was pregnant, I knew I wanted to breastfeed.
-Yes, if I have to be really honest with you, thinking about a baby sucking on your breasts was kind of weird at first.
-But after learning all the benefits, to mom and baby, and knowing it's the way God created us to feed our babies, I just knew it was what I wanted to do.
-I never even considered bottles or formula, I was too determined.
-I was also aware that sometimes there really are medical (or other) reasons that would prevent you from breastfeeding, but I kept praying it wouldn't happen to me, and I felt confident, knowing my mother also breastfed my sister and I for a year more or less each.
+Since I found out I was pregnant, I knew I wanted to breastfeed.
+Thinking about a baby sucking on your breasts was weird at first.
+But after learning all the benefits to mom and baby and knowing it's the way God created us to feed our babies, I just knew it was what I wanted to do.
+I never even considered bottles or formula; I was too determined.
+I was also aware that sometimes there are medical (or other) reasons that would prevent you from breastfeeding, but I kept praying it wouldn't happen to me, and I felt confident, knowing my mother also breastfed my sister and me for a year, more or less each.

-The very first time they helped me put Jayden to the breast in hospital, the sisters said Jayden was a little Electrolux!
+The first time they helped me put Jayden to the breast in the hospital, the sisters said Jayden was a little Electrolux!
 It was so encouraging to hear that, and it made me feel like I made the right choice.
-The "weirdness" disappeared, and the bonding began...It was quite an adaptation for me to learn to cope with broken sleep and coping with a tiny little person who was 98% dependent on me alone.
-But in just the same way it was an amazing sense of worth to know I am the only one that can nourish and feed this baby.
-Every time someone came to visit and Jayden started crying because he got hungry, I got this little thrill to know I alone can give him what he needs.
+The "weirdness" disappeared, and the bonding began...It was quite an adaptation for me to learn to cope with broken sleep and manage with a tiny little person who was 98% dependent on me alone.
+But in the same way, it was a fantastic sense of worth to know I was the only one who could nourish and feed this baby.
+Every time someone came to visit and Jayden started crying because he got hungry, I got this little thrill to know I alone could give him what he needed.
 Wow! :o)

 My support system was also really great.
-As I mentioned earlier, my mom breastfed us, so that gave me a good head start.
+As I mentioned earlier, my mom breastfed us, giving me a good head start.
 Hubby was 100% for it, and from the beginning, his contribution was to bring Jayden to me through the night when he needed a feed.
-I rarely got up at night, and it's still that way after 2 and a half years.
-I'm not a night person at all and need at least 8 or 9 hours sleep to function properly, whereas Hubby only needs 4 or 5 hours.
-We compliment each other perfectly in that sense.
+I rarely got up at night, and it's still that way after two and a half years.
+I'm not a night person and need at least 8 or 9 hours of sleep to function properly, whereas Hubby only needs 4 or 5 hours.
+We complement each other perfectly in that sense.

-Another very important person in my life is one of my mom's friends.
-She has 4 sons, the youngest are twins.
+Another significant person in my life is one of my mom's friends.
+She has four sons, and the youngest are twins.
 She breastfed them all, including the twins up to 18 months!
-I kept thinking that if she could breastfeed them all, I can surely breastfeed my son.
+I kept thinking that if she could breastfeed them all, I could surely breastfeed my son.
 I've learned a lot about parenting from her and admired her tremendously.

-I also fed him on demand, not schedule.
+I also fed him on demand, not scheduled.
 My view is that we don't get hungry at the same time every day, so why do we think our babies do?
-It was so convenient just to lift my shirt and latch him on, wherever, whenever.
+It was so convenient to lift my shirt and latch him on, wherever, whenever.
 No waiting, no preparing, no sterilizing, no screaming baby.
-(Almost seemed too good to be true lol!)
+(It almost seemed too good to be true, lol!)

-Jayden exclusively breastfed to 5 and half months, and then I introduced solids very slowly.
+Jayden exclusively breastfed for five and half months, and then I introduced solids very slowly.
 Until about a year, I never gave him anything else to drink besides my breastmilk.
-From then on I gave him a little bit of water or Rooibos tea.
+From then on, I gave him a little bit of water or Rooibos tea.

-He self-weaned round about 16 or 17 months.
-I can't tell you how much I miss that special time and I would've loved to keep going till at least two years, but I knew he had a great start to life and that the time was right for him, not me.
+He self-weaned around about 16 or 17 months.
+I can't tell you how much I miss that special time, and I would've loved to keep going till at least two years, but I knew he had a great start to life and that the time was right for him, not me.